 The blueprint for the IceHogs Charitable Foundation was laid out by former IceHogs Team President Ryan Washatka and owners Dr. Kris Tumilowicz and Craig Drecktrah.
 The Northern Illinois Community Foundation helps manage the IceHogs Charitable Foundation.

 Since the IceHogs inception in 1999, the team has prided itself in giving back to the community.
-In 19 seasons, the IceHogs have contributed over $1.2 million to the Rock River Valley.
+In 20 seasons, the IceHogs have contributed nearly $1.5 million to the Rock River Valley.

 The largest fundraiser held by the IceHogs is an annual Jersey Auction held out on the ice following a game.
-The jersey auction alone has raised over one million dollars over the course of 19 auctions.
+The jersey auction alone has raised well over $1 million dollars over the course of 20 auctions.